Mickyreegs/Project5/README.md

 * Yahoo Finance via yfinance Python Library
 * Code Institute - Data Analysis and Machine Learning Toolkit Module

 ## Acknowledgements (optional)

-* A big thank you to the Code Institute for delivering an multi-industry relevant course and providing the tools required to progress in the realm of Data Science and Machine Learning.
+* A big thank you to the Code Institute for delivering a course relevant to miltiple industries, and providing the tools required to progress in the realm of Data Science and Machine Learning.
 I would recommend this course to anyone.